silverhand7/laravel-artisan-maker/README.md

 ```
 php artisan make:interface {YourInterface}
 ```
-The action will be created and can be found at app/Contracts/{YourInterface}.php \
+The interface will be created and can be found at app/Contracts/{YourInterface}.php \
 For example: `php artisan make:interface UserService`

 ## Custom your generated file location